yugabyte/yugabyte-db/docs/content/preview/api/ysql/user-defined-subprograms-and-anon-blocks/language-plpgsql-subprograms/plpgsql-syntax-and-semantics/executable-section/compound-statements/loop-exit-continue/_index.md

 The functionality of all kinds of loops is complemented by the _exit_ statement and the _continue_ statement.
 The _exit_ statement aborts the iteration altogether.
 And the _continue_ statement aborts just the current iteration and then starts the next one.

-See the section [Using various kinds of "loop" statement, the "exit" statement, and the "continue" statement](../loop-exit-continue-statements/two-case-studies/) for realistic uses of all of the statements (except for the _while loop_) that this page describes.
+See the section [Two case studies: Using various kinds of "loop" statement, the "exit" statement, and the "continue" statement](../loop-exit-continue/two-case-studies/) for realistic uses of all of the statements (except for the _while loop_) that this page describes.

 ### Unbounded loop